VolumeLtd/Volume.QBox.RasaApi/README.md

   }
 }
 ```
+**_Notes:_**

+"Token" is a custom created token to secure API requests

+"LogDir" is the folder path for Rasa service logs

+"PythonPath" is the folder path for custom python modules (to be used by Rasa NLP)

+For every Rasa version:

+  "Version" is the version of Rasa installed (to be shown on Qbox)

+  "RasaDir" is the folder path for Rasa binaries, including virtual environment/bin

+  "ModelDir" is the folder path where to store Rasa models

 - Use systemd and create a service file
   systemd is an init system that provides many powerful features for starting, stopping, and managing processes.